taikoxyz/taiko-mono/packages/website/docs/alpha-1-testnet/run-a-node.md

 Follow the guide at [simple-taiko-node/README.md](https://github.com/taikoxyz/simple-taiko-node/blob/main/README.md) to get started.

 :::note
 You will only be able to run a node regularly or as a proposer.
-In this testnet we are not running any provers.
+In this testnet we're not running any provers.
 :::

 ## System requirements

-Because we are a fork of geth, you can consult the [geth minimum requirements](https://github.com/ethereum/go-ethereum#hardware-requirements), which are outlined below.
+Because we're a fork of Geth, you can consult the [Geth minimum requirements](https://github.com/ethereum/go-ethereum#hardware-requirements), which are outlined below.

 ### Minimum:

 - CPU with 2+ cores
 - 4GB RAM
 - 1TB free storage space to sync the Mainnet
-  - (**only ~50GB for Testnet**)
+  - (**only ~50GB for the Taiko A1 testnet**)
 - 8 MBit/sec download Internet service

 ### Recommended: